-Time flies and your life is a unique journey.
+Time flies, and your life is a unique journey.
 Write down any exciting events that have happened, lingering thoughts, or vent if you have to.
-You’ll look back on it and realize how much you can learn from your best teacher: yourself.
+You’ll look back on it and realize how much you can learn from your best teacher: you.

 Looking to get in shape?
 Run a mile a few days a week!
 You’ll be amazed at how your body adapts over a short amount of time.
 Not into running?
 Introduce yourself to a new workout, such as weightlifting or cycling.

-When the weather warms up, it’s only natural to want to get outside, especially if you’ve been cooped up indoors due to the pandemic.
-So, make sure to put yourself out there while staying safe.
+When the weather warms up, it’s only natural to want to get outside.
 Check out the cool summer events popping up around town.
 You never know who you can meet.
 The experiences of others can open your mind and present opportunities.